 Once you have your cauliflower rice, you can go ahead and use it to make your grits.
 Set it aside while you heat a pan over medium low heat.
 Then, add heavy cream, chicken stock, cream cheese, butter, salt, black pepper, cheddar cheese, and chives to the pan.
 The heavy cream and cheese will give you the creamiest consistency and makes these cauliflower grits feel so decadent.

 When all your ingredients are in the pan, whisk them together until the cream cheese melts.
 Then, just add the cauliflower rice and let it cook in the velvety sauce until the rice is tender.

 I’d recommend these Cheese Cauliflower Grits with an egg, homemade chicken sausage, or air fryer bacon for breakfast.
 I really like No Sugar Added Whole30 Jalapeño Bacon.
 I’m also a big fan of getting bacon and sausage shipped directly to me from Butcher Box.

 Besides breakfast, these are also one of my favorite dinner side dishes.
-I enjoy them with Sweet & Spicy Shrimp, Pan-seared Shrimp, or Air Fryer Salmon.
+I enjoy them with Pan-seared Shrimp or Air Fryer Salmon.
 These also help make an amazing low-carb substitute for my shrimp and grits recipe.